Written by Olivia-P, NurtureCalc Team

 While the sheer *number* of calories matters, the *composition* of those calories profoundly impacts both your energy levels and your milk’s nutritional profile.
 Rather than relying on empty sugars to quench nursing hunger, focus on nutrient density.

 Complex carbohydrates like oatmeal combat fatigue and support milk volume.
-Healthy fats from avocados, olive oil, and salmon directly influence the quality of lipids in your breastmilk, supporting your baby's brain development.
-Furthermore, ensure you stay adequately hydrated; water isn't a macronutrient, but inadequate fluid consumption is a primary culprit for plummeting milk supplies.
+Healthy fats from avocados, olive oil, and salmon directly influence the quality of lipids in your breastmilk, supporting your baby’s brain development.
+Stay well hydrated — inadequate fluid consumption is a primary culprit for plummeting milk supplies.
+For a deeper look at the key nutrients your body needs right now, read our postpartum nutrition guide.

 The challenge for many new mothers isn’t just *what* to eat, but *how* to eat when your hands are almost always full.
 The key is prioritizing calorie-dense, nutrient-rich foods that require minimal preparation and can be eaten with one hand.
 Here are several practical ideas: